Reserve capacity

 --zone=ZONE

-5. Submit the draft future reservation request for review by using the gcloud beta compute future-reservations update command with the --planning-status flag set to SUBMITTED.
+5. To submit the draft request for review, use the gcloud beta compute future-reservations update command with the --planning-status flag set to SUBMITTED:

 gcloud beta compute future-reservations update FUTURE_RESERVATION_NAME \